 Rightmove holds an annual customer sailing day to support charities that matter to our customers.
 The 2023 sailing day raised funds for several charities including MIND, The Samaritans, and the Huntingdon Disease Association.

 During 2023 we were proud to support, among others, the following charities:

-Charity Purpose Centrepoint Centre point Centrepoint provides housing and support for young people with the aim to end youth homelessness by 2037 Support Dogs Support dogs Trains specialist assistance dogs to improve the lives of children and adults Caudwell Youth/SOFEA Supports young at-risk people with employment, training and one-to-one mentoring Albert Kennedy Trust Provides routes to safe housing, support and secure futures for LGBTQ+ young people Papyrus PAPYRUS PREVENTION OF YOUNG SUICIDE Prevention of young suicide in the UK
+Charity Purpose Centrepoint Centrepoint provides housing and support for young people with the aim to end youth homelessness bv 2037 Support Dogs Trains specialist assistance dogs to improve the lives of supportdogs children and adults Caudwell Youth/SOFEA Supports young at-risk people with employment, CAUDWELL training and one-to-one YOUTH mentoring SOFEA Albert Kennedy Trust Provides routes to safe housing, support and secure futures for LGBTQ+ young people Prevention of young suicide Papyrus in the UK